Controlling the snap-through behavior of an elastica strip by cuts: Methodology

 We consider quasi-static loading, examining both stable and unstable equilibrium states, and do not consider the dynamic aspects of snap-through.
 Due to the small thickness and transverse symmetry of the sheet, we can use a nonlinear beam model, the elastica equation, to describe the deformations of the sheet.
 The sheet is parameterized by its arc-length $s \in [0,L]$ and the deformations are described by the tangent angle $\theta (s)$.
 The concentrated load acts at $s_P=L/2$.
 The moment equilibrium equation \citep{howell2009applied} is:

 where $E$ is the Young's modulus; $I_{\mathrm{eff}}(s)$ is the effective moment of inertia; $\hat{H}$ is the Heavyside function; $p(s)$ is the self-weight distribution, normalized such that $\int_0^Lp(s)ds = 1$ and scaled by the load intensity $Q$; $P$ is the concentrated vertical load; $F_x$ and $F_z$ are the horizontal and vertical support reactions, respectively.

-We assume that some parts of the sheet near the cuts do not contribute to carrying the loads.
-These regions form isosceles right triangles that are removed from the cross-section (Fig. \ref{fig:model}a).
-The effective width of the sheet $w_{\mathrm{eff}}(s)$ is the remaining width after the removal of these triangles.
-The corresponding effective moment of inertia is $I_{\mathrm{eff}} = w_{\mathrm{eff}}(s)t^3/12$.
+The effective width of the sheet $w_{\mathrm{eff}}(s)$ is the remaining width after the removal of the inactive parts: